+Turn to Psalm 1 please.
 The experts are pretty much agreed that Psalm 1 is meant to introduce the whole book of Psalms.
-Some think it was written for this purpose, to introduce Psalms, others think it was already written as an ordinary psalm and then placed in first position to introduce Psalms.
+Some think it was written just for this purpose, to introduce Psalms.
+Others think it was already written as an ordinary psalm and then placed in first position to introduce Psalms.
+Either way, Psalm 1 is our doorway into the book of Psalms.

-Either way, Psalm 1 is the doorway into the book of psalms.
 Psalm 1 tells us what kind of people the book of Psalms was written for.
 Most of the psalms are prayers to God, songs to God.
 What kind of people can pray to God like this, and sing to God like this?
 Psalm 1 tells us.